Gibsonbox/Gibsonbox/README.md

 - 👋 Hi, I’m @Gibsonbox
-- 👀 I’m interested in software engineering.
+- 👀 I’m interested in all things technology, but particularly in software and its development.
-- 🌱 I’m currently learning Python and R.
+- 🌱 I’m currently learning SQL, HTML, CSS, and JavaScript in preperation for learning PHP.
 - 💞️ I’m looking to collaborate on any software projects.
-- 📫 Message me on github.
+- 📫 You can either get hold of me through GitHub, or my SoloLearn account.

 <!---
 Gibsonbox/Gibsonbox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.